The department has delivered a planning project to investigate and prioritise upgrades to the Bruce Highway between the Pine River and Caloundra Road.

 - Ramp signals at highway entry ramps to manage traffic entering the highway.

-- Variable speed limit signs to notify motorists of speed limit changes in response to an incident or changes in road conditions.
+- Variable speed limit signs to notify motorists of speed limit changes and proactively manage incidents on the road network.

 - Variable message signs to communicate with motorists about changes in road conditions.

 - Vehicle detection systems that capture data to enable the operation of Smart Motorways technology.

 - CCTV cameras to monitor real-time traffic conditions.

 The project is jointly funded by the Australian and Queensland governments on an 80:20 basis.
 Investment ID 371378

 - Total investment